jaebaek/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 2. Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the number of each traffic sign class is distributed.
+Here is an exploratory visualization of the training data set.
+It is a bar chart showing how each traffic sign class is distributed in probability.

 ![alt text][image1]